DoxopoulosPanos/WebData_assignment/README.md

 inside the folder WebData_assignment there is the README and the folder with the scripts.

-In my user environment everything is installed and ready to run.
-Although, there is a file dependencies.sh inside the folder scripts which include all the necessary libraries.
+In the environment of the user wdps1934 everything is installed and ready to run.
+For running in a different user please install the dependencies (there is a file dependencies.sh inside the folder scripts which include all the necessary libraries.)
+To execute it please run "bash dependencies.sh"

 Executing the following code will reserve 2 nodes for freebase and trident for 1 hour and it will run the python script on a third node.
 The results will be available at the file output.tsv